Why Use LVM on Debian?

 Additionally, LVM enables easy disk migration, including adding/removing drives and switching between mirrored or striped RAID configurations.
 Consequently, its use is advantageous in situations where data storage demand may fluctuate over time or when the need for redundant backup solutions arises (e.g. for disaster recovery purposes).
-In that instruction we will consider how to mount exist disk to system!
+In that instruction we will consider how to mount existing disk to system!

 Mounting a disk